 Flash forward 10 years later when Bella started to broach the subject of starting our own trading desk.
-I told him I had two prerequisites to be on board. #1 We had to offer comprehensive training as opposed to the “trial by fire” that our first firm used to train us.
-A different market and a different time would require a new approach. #2 A desk where traders were sharing information so that we would all make more money.
+I told him I had two prerequisites to be on board.
+Number one, we had to offer comprehensive training as opposed to the “trial by fire” that our first firm used to train us.
+A different market and a different time would require a new approach.
+Number two, a desk where traders were sharing information so that we would all make more money.
 I didn’t want to be a part of a desk where each trader was an island unto themselves.
 No value in that for me.

 Bella and I agreed that these two core principles would guide SMB.
 We ran into some trouble early on as younger traders tend to be much less vocal in their communication.
 They are the G-chat generation and most of their information flow is from chat and text.
 We did address this issue early on by giving everyone headsets and setting up Skype calls.
 Headsets which don’t require speaking loudly seemed to work for most newbs.
 But this led to cliques forming as certain traders would exclude others on the desk.
 Then we switched to technology where traders could jump onto whatever call they wanted.
 That technology got tossed by our broker dealer’s compliance so now a lot of the give and take occurs in the more common chat stream.

 I grabbed the chats from 2/1/13 regarding TWC.
 There are some interesting things can be learned from this conversation.
 My thoughts are in blue below each chat that was exchanged.